-In 2019, there were over 5 million homes sold in the U.S. But, with the rising population, experts are suggesting that more than two billion new homes will need to be constructed over the next 80 years to even keep up with demand.
+In 2022, there were nearly 6 million homes sold in the U.S. But, with the rising population, experts are suggesting that more than two billion new homes will need to be constructed over the next 80 years to even keep up with demand.

 Buying vs. building a home can feel like a very personal decision, and it’s one that requires a lot of consideration.
 After all, there are pros and cons to both options.
 Buying a home might sound easier on paper, but there are still some “fine print” rules to think about.
 Building your own home gives you the freedom to create your dream house, but it can take a long time and you might run into some construction headaches along the way.

 While it will always come down to your own personal decision, it can help to know some of the advantages and disadvantages of both buying and building to help you make a more educated and informed choice.
 Will you contribute to the two billion homes that need to be constructed, or will you fall into the popular millions that bought a new house last year?

 The Pros and Cons of Buying a Home